fluent/fluent-bit-docs/concepts/key-concepts.md

 where:

-- `_Seconds_` is the number of seconds that have elapsed since the Unix epoch.
+- `_SECONDS_` is the number of seconds that have elapsed since the Unix epoch.
-- `_Nanoseconds_` is a fractional second or one thousand-millionth of a second.
+- `_NANOSECONDS_` is a fractional second or one thousand-millionth of a second.

 ## Match